ppeetteerrs/personal-website/content/series/gem5/3_minorcpu/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
     fetch2 is a relatively simple stage.
-It is mainly responsible for decoding machine instructions into <code>MinorDynInst</code> objects.
+It is mainly responsible for decoding machine instructions into `MinorDynInst` objects.
 The complications mainly come from handling instruction alignment and sizes (can be compressed or full, 2-byte or 4-byte aligned).
-This is because each <code>ForwardLineData</code> object passed from fetch1 can contain 1 or more (and even partial) instructions.
-The important fields in <code>Fetch2ThreadInfo</code> are:
+This is because each `ForwardLineData` object passed from fetch1 can contain 1 or more (and even partial) instructions.
+The important fields in `Fetch2ThreadInfo` are:
   </p>
 </div>

 <div class="wp-block-jetpack-markdown">
   <ul>
     <li>
-      <code>PCState pc</code>: remembered PC value <ul>
+      `PCState pc`: remembered PC value <ul>
         <li>
           if havePC is false in previous cycle, set new PC (from forwardlinedata.pc) and reset decoder to align to line start
         </li>